-Note that election officials in some counties and cities have decided to initiate full hand count audits as well as close-vote-margin recounts.
+Note that in 2017, election officials in some counties and cities decided to initiate full hand count audits as well as close-vote-margin recounts.
 See pages 24-25 of the minutes of the New York State Board of Elections Commissioners Meeting, August 02, 2017.

 Audit Initiated Recounts:

 New York's audit law can lead to a full recount.
 These audit results are binding upon the official results only when a “complete audit” (full recount) has been conducted.
 NY Elec L § 9-211(4).
 See 9 CRR-NY § 6210.18 for the escalation protocol for expanding the audit up to a full recount.

 “The court may direct a recanvass or the correction of an error, or the performance of any duty imposed by law on such a state, county, city, town or village board of inspectors, or canvassers.”
 NY Elec L § 16-106(4).
 See also court ordered manual audits.
 NY Elec L § 16-113.